rightbear/odin-admin_dashboard/README.md

 # odin-admin_dashboard
-Practice of "Project: Admin Dashboard" in The Odin Project
+Project: Admin Dashboard

+This is the seventh project to work in the "Intermediate HTML and CSS Course"